spartarocks123/BRFSS_multimorbidity_project/README.md

     - Probability of routine checkups **increased significantly**
     - Probability of delaying care due to cost **also increased**
 - All associations were statistically significant (**p < 0.01**)
-- Odds ratios increased with higher multimorbidity burden
+- Odds ratios (OR) increased with higher multimorbidity burden

 ---